JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-run-tests.md

     }
     ```

     This function is designed to resemble the [UNIX grep command](https://en.wikipedia.org/wiki/Grep).
 Here, the function
     takes lines of text, a pattern used as a regular expression, and a function that is invoked every time a line matches
     the pattern.

-### Add tests for your common code
+### Add tests

 Let's test the common code.
-Before you can do this, it's necessary to create a source set for common tests,
+An essential part will be a source set for common tests,
 which has the [`kotlin.test`](https://kotlinlang.org/api/latest/kotlin.test/) API library as a dependency.

-1. Navigate to the `build.gradle.kts` file in the `shared` folder.
-You'll see that there's already a source set for
+1. In the `shared` directory, open the `build.gradle.kts` file.
+You'll see that this template project already has
-   testing the common code.
-Within its declaration, you have a dependency on the `kotlin.test` library:
+   a source set for testing the common code.
+Within its declaration, there is a dependency on the `kotlin.test` library:

     ```kotlin
     val commonTest by getting {